Things To Do Presidents Day Weekend Manhattan NYC

 Presidents Day Events In Manhattan - Skating & Train Show

-Click here to obtain information about things to do Presidents Day Weekend in Manhattan NYC, as well as throughout the month of February.
+Click the first link [after 'Continued'] above to obtain information about things to do Presidents Day Weekend in Manhattan NYC, as well as throughout the month of February.
 This events calendar is updated monthly with about 100 different Manhattan fun / cultural events.

 Skating in Bryant Park at 42nd Street between 5th & 6th Avenues returned the last weekend of October and generally continues into late Winter or early Spring.
 The rink is open from 8 am - 10 pm and admission is free, but skates, lockers, helmets et al are charged on a per item basis.
-CoVid guidelines remain in effect, but generally the rink is operating somewhat normally, but at lower capacity and with rsvp's being somewhere between required and wise.
+You're advised to make an rsvp if you don't want to wait a long time in line - https://bryantpark.org/

-The Rockefeller Center Skating Rink opens in late October between the hours of 8.30 am to 12 midnight daily through the Winter [ends March 20, 2022].
+The Rockefeller Center Skating Rink opens in late October between the hours of 8.30 am to 12 midnight daily through the Winter [generally ends mid March].
 They charge $20 / $54 for admission and there's a $12 skating rental fee.

 Upper East Side - Art Exhibits In Manhattan - Presidents Day Weekend Things To Do NYC